-What to Buy: Everything sells out equally fast, but these button blouses will undoubtedly soar.
+What to Buy: Everything sells out equally fast, but this jacket will undoubtedly soar.

 Style Notes: Set up initially as an online-only fashion store in 2013 by Morgane Sezalory, Sézane has been breaking boundaries and supplying great casual clothes for the past few years.

-What to Buy: We're feeling the standout vibes of these leopard booties.
+What to Buy: We're feeling the standout vibes of these boots.

 Style Notes: Sonia Rykiel's brand DNA (knitwear, stripes, Left Bank chic) lives on via Julie de Libran's designs.

-What to Buy: There's much to choose from, but this coat is particularly fresh.
+What to Buy: There's much to choose from, but this jacket is particularly lovely.

-Style Notes: Naturellement, we love Chloé's mainline collection, but there's something particularly exciting again about the diffusion collection.
-It has the floaty attitude of Chloé girls with a more accessible price point.
+Style Notes: Naturally, we love Chloé's mainline collection, but there's something particularly exciting again about the diffusion collection.
+It has the floaty attitude of Chloé with a more accessible price point.

-What to Buy: If you don't get lured in by one of the many darling dresses, we'd be surprised.
+What to Buy: If you don't get lured in by one of the many amazing bags, we'd be surprised.

 Can't get enough of French style?
 Then check out these eight secrets to dressing like the world's chicest women.